#60 - Wesley Lawson

 -

-Playing offensive line, tight end, and defensive line, Wesley Lawson's football career is marked by substantial team success and individual recognition.
+Playing mainly offensive line, with some snaps at tight end and defensive line, Wesley Lawson's football career is marked by substantial team success and individual recognition culminating in his recognition for Offensive Line All-Conference and Offensive Line All-District honors during the end-of-season banquet.
+Additionally, he was awarded the prestigious Shelby Hudson Football Memorial Scholarship.

-In the 2024 season, a pivotal year for Lawson, he was a crucial member of Edmond Memorial's phenomenal season of successes.
+In his junior and senior seasons, pivotal years for Lawson, he was a crucial member of Edmond Memorial’s phenomenal football successes, amassing a team record of 12-5 in games he started.

-His team reached the OSSAA State Semi-finals, was crowned Oklahoma Class 6A-1 Regional Champions, finished as District Championship Runners-up, and secured the Edmond All-City Championship.
+As a starting offensive lineman, his team reached the OSSAA State Semi-finals, was crowned Oklahoma Class 6A-1 Regional Champions, finished as District Championship Runners-up, reached the OSSAA State Quarter-finals and secured the Edmond All-City Championship for two straight years.

 His history of contributing to winning programs extends back to his freshman year, as he was also a member of the 2022 COAC Conference 9th Grade Championship team.